Skip to content

 Bordeaux

-The Chateau de la Brede is a medieval castle, it is located south of Bordeaux and it was built in the 13th century and you can reach it by car in 30 minutes.
-It is surrounded by 150 hectares of forests and it was built on two islands among a lake-sized moat.
+The Chateau de la Brede is a medieval castle located south of Bordeaux.
+It was built in the 13th century and can be reached by car in 30 minutes.
+It is surrounded by 150 hectares of forests and was built on two islands among a lake-sized moat.

-The Chateau de la Brede is open for tourists from April till November, you can tour the chateau and the park that was designed in the English style.
+The Chateau de la Brede is open for tourists from April to November.
+You can tour the chateau and the park, which was designed in the English style.

 14. Stone bridge

-Stone bridge is one of the most famous tourist attractions in Bordeaux city, it consists of stones and it was designed in 1817 by architect Claude Descamps and was finished in 1821.
+Stone bridge is one of the most famous tourist attractions in Bordeaux city.
+It consists of stones and was designed in 1817 by architect Claude Descamps and finished in 1821.

-The bridge extends through the Garonne River with seventeen stunning arches anchored by piles of laid foundations and it was the first bridge to cross the Garonne River.
+The bridge extends through the Garonne River with seventeen stunning arches anchored by piles of laid foundations.
+It was the first bridge to cross the Garonne River.

 Places to stay on your visit to Bordeaux

-While you visit Bordeaux, you will need a place to stay so you can complete your journey in this beautiful city and here are some hotels that you can pick from:
+While you visit Bordeaux, you will need a place to stay to complete your journey in this beautiful city.
+Here are some hotels that you can pick from:

 1. Yndohotel

 It is a five-star hotel with a beautiful garden surrounding it.
-The hotel also includes a restaurant that offers some wonderful meals and it has comfortable rooms.
-Yndohotel is located in the historical city center and it is in a 19th-century mansion.
+The hotel also includes a restaurant that offers fantastic meals and comfortable rooms.
+Yndohotel is located in the historical city centre in a 19th-century mansion.

 2. Hotel Burdigala

-Hotel Burdigala is located near the famous Saint Catherine Street in Bordeaux, it is a four stars hotel with great rooms and a restaurant that offers delicious cuisine.
+Hotel Burdigala is located near the famous Saint Catherine Street in Bordeaux.
+It is a four-star hotel with great rooms and a restaurant that offers delicious cuisine.

 3. Le Boutique Hotel

 Le Boutique Hotel is located near many tourist attractions and restaurants.
-It was built in the 18th century and it offers a spa and great room service.
+It was built in the 18th century and offers a spa and excellent room service.

 Leave a comment